 One very complex project and a real challenge that I had as a designer and a team (with my colleague designer, CTO, product owners, marketing director) was to design a mobile app for our shopping platform.

-We wanted to make shopping more accessible and more entertaining, to create additional benefit for our customers.
-Also, to optimize our content for small screens, we have seen through analytics that a significant percentage of our users were coming from mobile.
-And we knew that our most demanding challenge is to bring something different from our competitors, to be able to stand out and get value.
+We wanted to make shopping more accessible and more entertaining and to create additional benefit for our customers.
+We have seen through analytics that a significant percentage of our users were using mobile devices so we had to optimize our content for small screens.
+And we knew that our most demanding challenge is to bring something different from our competitors and a mobile app could bring better features than a website.

 I got involved from the beginning of the project in the research and ideation, defining the concept, mapping the user flows and features, sketching, prototyping to testing, and delivering the MVP and specifications for developers.
 The project started with a small team (2 designers and a coordinator).
 As the project grew in complexity and size, the team grew into an eight-person multidisciplinary team.